geerlingguy/mac-dev-playbook/README.md

 [![CI][badge-gh-actions]][link-gh-actions]

 This playbook installs and configures most of the software I use on my Mac for web and software development.
-Some things in macOS are slightly difficult to automate, so I still have a few manual installation steps, but at least it's all documented here.
+Some things in macOS are slightly difficult to automate, so I still have a few manual installation steps, but atleast it's all documented here.

 ## Installation